 Sonia Shechet Epstein

+Prior her position at the Museum of the Moving Image, Sonia was a Senior Program Associate at the Alfred P. Sloan Foundation evaluating proposals for a multi-platform arts program to enhance public understanding of science.
+Prior to that, she worked for Nobel Laureate neuroscientist Dr. Eric R. Kandel at Columbia University preparing his book The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain from Vienna 1900 to the Present (Random House, 2012), and helping to produce The Brain Series for PBS.
 Sonia is a founding mentor at the New Museum's organization NEW INC for practitioners working with art, technology, and design.
-Prior her position at the Museum of the Moving Image, she was a Senior Program Associate at the Alfred P. Sloan Foundation evaluating proposals for a multi-platform arts program to enhance public understanding of science.
-Prior to that, she worked for Nobel Laureate neuroscientist Dr. Eric R. Kandel at Columbia University preparing his book The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain from Vienna 1900 to the Present (Random House, 2012), and helping to produce The Brain Series for PBS.
-Sonia graduated with a BA in Psychology and Art History from Middlebury College, and is currently a Master's candidate in Experimental Humanities at NYU.
+She graduated with a BA in Psychology and Art History from Middlebury College, and is currently a Master's candidate in Experimental Humanities at NYU.
+She is the recipient of the Dean’s Fellowship for Distinguished Master's Students.